Data: Black children make up huge chunk of Ohio's missing

 More than 97% of missing children were recovered safely by year's end, the report says, but nearly 450 kids still had not been located.

-In 2020, there were 1,238 missing kids reports filed in Montgomery County; 334 in Butler County, 258 in Clark County, 112 in Greene County, 81 in Warren County, 55 in Miami County, 41 in Champaign County and 20 in Preble County.
+In 2020, there were 334 missing kids reports filed in Butler County, 81 in Warren County and 20 in Preble County.

 Most kids who go missing are runaways, who leave their family homes, foster care, treatment facilities or other housing situations without permission and stay away overnight or sometimes much longer, police officials say.